Manistee Area Public Schools Faculty & Staff

 On the Leading EDGE

-Our students are engaged by educators that empower and inspire their students to recognize their potential, dream big, and make a difference in the world around them.
+Our educators empower and inspire our students to recognize their potential, dream big, and make a difference in the world around them.

 With a strong desire to rise to the needs of each and every student, the MAPS Administrative Team ensures the campus and faculty offer a diverse and expansive learning environment incorporating innovation in all facilities and programming with strong fiscal management.